jackokring/cpm/README.md

 MIDI out to something.

 I also mapped in some 8 bit character behaviour, just on the console.
 NB. a `dir` will actually output a inverted space on an 8 bit terminal.
+If you want to use a `ADM-3A` terminal with any linux CLI application, start `./cpm`, enter the monitor mode by `Ctrl`+`Shift`+`_`, then enter `!` as the command with the newline.
+Then you're in.

+It's an 8 bit super `ADM+3A` kind of.
+A `Kaypro II` extended terminal emulator.
+It seemed more reasonable to use this extra functionality, while still allowing quite a lot of `ANSI` and `VT` control.
+It makes easy connections needing this terminal format by redirection of standard input and output.

  -- Jacko